non-reai/Gimkit-Hacks/README.md

 > [!WARNING]
 > All exploits/bookmarklets are disabled on chromebooks.
 If you have a chromebook there is a 99% chance these hacks will not work.

+> "how the hell is this repository still popular 😭 this shii and even being maintained anymore"<br>
+\- non

+(guys dont bother joining this server is dead asf)
 ###### Discord server at https://discord.gg/ns96amHPrD

 **(JOSH NOT ALLOWED)**